JohnBennington94/JB-Geb-Automation/README.md

 ## Test Results

-HTML results files are written to are stored in:
+HTML results files from the Gradle build task are written to are stored in:

-`build/reports/tests/`
+`build/reports/tests/chromeTest`

-Open index.html in a browser to view results
+Open index.html in a browser to view all package results